- October 12, 2017

 - Posted by: Kate Ashton

-- Category: Blog, Tech News
+- Category: Blog, Startups

 Marketing isn’t for everyone.
 This is a known fact – remember how many times you’ve seen a commercial that simply doesn’t make any sense.
 The amount of uninteresting and completely wrong marketing campaigns is staggering.
 If you haven’t seen this type of advertising, you’re one of the lucky ones.
 You might be thinking that marketing is easy and that it doesn’t take too much planning or thinking.
 Sadly, this is wrong.
 Marketing mistakes are common in the e-commerce world, but this shouldn’t scare you.
 Making mistakes is human, and it helps us learn.
 However, since there’s no need to go through the experience of making a marketing mistake, we’ll help you skip the entire process so you can start being successful regarding marketing and your e-commerce business.

 Here are the nine biggest e-commerce marketing mistakes that you can easily avoid!

 When starting an e-commerce business, the platform you choose is extremely important.
 I’ve encountered a couple of e-commerce businesses that have chosen the wrong platform, and they can’t reach their full potential.
 Think about this before you start your business.
 You’ll need a plan, and this is a vital part of that plan.
 Go through all possible options and single out one or two platforms.
 Once you’ve done this, weigh the pros and cons and then make a choice.
 This should be on the top of your priority list because once you make a choice, there’s no going back without making massive sacrifices.

 Running without strategy